clberube/ip-vae/README.md

 </p>

 ### Uncertainty estimation
+IP-VAE forward passes are stochastic.
+It is a good idea to run multiple realizations to estimate data uncertainty.
+Here we use $2\sigma$ as the uncertainty but users are free to compute any quantiles.

 ```python
 # Run 100 realizations and stack as a tensor
 xp = [model.forward(xn)[0] for _ in range(100)]